tezos/tezos-mirror/docs/README.rst

 Building instructions
 ---------------------

 To build the documentation, you need to install the Python package manager `Poetry <https://python-poetry.org/>`_.
-For instructions on how to obtain Python and Poetry, see :ref:`python_testing_framework<installation>`.
+For instructions on how to obtain Python and Poetry, see :ref:`the installation instructions for the python testing framework<python_testing_framework>`.
 Once this is done, you can install the needed dependencies locally:

 .. code-block:: bash